 Always keep a current identification tag on your pet.
 If your dog or cat wears a tag that has his or her name, your name, full address, and phone number, your lost pet will stand a better chance of getting home.
 Your pet's I.D. tag is the best ticket home!

 Remember to update your pet's tag when you move.
 And be sure to keep a current photo of your pet in case he or she ever becomes lost.
 We also offer microchipping services.

 It is important to always keep a current rabies and license tag on your pet, in accordance with local laws.
 DC requires that all dogs are annually licensed and that they are vaccinated for rabies and DHPP.

 Prevent Your Pet from Straying

 Dogs and cats who are spayed or neutered roam less.
-If you are interested in the Humane Rescue Alliance's spay/neuter services click here.
+Learn more about spay/neuter services offered by the Humane Rescue Alliance.